 The South Oakland Neighborhood Group (SONG) is a community organization of residents, primarily focused on the South Oakland neighborhood, but also Oakland and Pittsburgh in general, working to improve the quality of life for all residents, including students and local businesses through improved and expanded communication and involvement.
 Any interested parties are encouraged to participate and contribute.

-SONG holds open meetings the first Wednesday of each month at the Frazier Field House, located at 3716 Frazier Street, Pittsburgh, PA 15213.You can learn more by visiting SONG’s website her
+SONG holds open meetings the first Tuesday of each month at the Frazier Field House, located at 3716 Frazier Street, Pittsburgh, PA 15213.You can learn more by visiting SONG’s website here.

 Since March 2012, West Oakland’s community center, The Corner, has been convening a Neighborhood Council comprised of local residents with a passion for maintaining and improving the quality of life in the West Oakland and Oak Hill neighborhoods.
 While The Corner hosts these meetings and seeks to empower participants, the Neighborhood Council is in the process of becoming an autonomous and self-governing organization that enables neighbors to organize and develop a unified “voice” on issues that matter to them, while also advising The Corner on its own activities.